 • 12 tools across analytics, configuration (services, routes, consumers, plugins), and control plane management

-• MCP Registry (announced Feb 2026) — enterprise directory within Konnect Catalog for registering, discovering, and governing MCP servers
+• MCP Registry (Tech Preview, launched Feb 2026) — enterprise directory within Konnect Catalog for registering, discovering, and governing MCP servers.
+Enables dynamic tool discovery with centralized security, ownership, and policy controls.
+Compliant with AAIF (AI Alliance Interoperability Framework) standard

-• MCP Composer + Runner (coming 2026) — auto-generate MCP servers from REST APIs with centralized OAuth
+• MCP Composer + Runner (coming 2026) — auto-generate MCP servers from REST APIs, redesign existing APIs to be MCP-ready, and map tools with centralized OAuth

 • AI Gateway 3.12 — Kong’s gateway natively supports MCP, enabling API-to-MCP conversion at the infrastructure level